liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.45 (2025/04/) =
+* Fix copying event answers for missing events when updating an event

 = 2.5.44 (2025/04/04) =
 * Fix discount filtering in events
 * Allow/fix sorting on custom fields for events and locations